LunarWatcher/obsidian-webdav-sync/README.md

 Sync will still work if you put the vault on an SD card, but if you have a large vault, you'll need to download and upload the entire thing every time you sync.

 The [underlying bug](https://github.com/LunarWatcher/obsidian-webdav-sync/issues/1) could be resolved by relying on hashes rather than `mtime`, but these are difficult to generate on the fly.
 Since it requires reading the full contents of the files, it'll still tank performance in large vaults, so it's not particularly helpful.
 Alternate solutions are welcome.

+### Stability notes

+Although the plugin shouldn't cause any problems, I strongly suggest taking backups of your vault, **especially** before the first sync.
+After the first sync, your devices act as a form of backup that can push a clean state back to the WebDAV server, provided it's correctly configured.
+However, the process of verifying that everything has been set up correctly and works correctly together is somewhat risky.
+You should back your vault up before using the plugin for the first time.
+You should also keep regular backups even if the risk is low - this is just good practice in general.

 ## Installation and setup